reactjs/react.dev/src/content/learn/keeping-components-pure.md

 <Solution>

-You can fix this component by calculating the `className` and including it in the render output:
+You can fix this Component by calculating the `className` and including it in the render output:

 <Sandpack>